Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Introduction

 \subsubsection{Higher semiadditive Grothendieck-Witt theory}

 The proof of \Cref{thm:main} is inspired by the following: at an odd prime $p$, it follows from work of Quillen that one may identify $\Sph_{K(1)}$ as the $K(1)$-local algebraic $K$-theory of a finite field $\FF_{\ell}$, where $\ell$ is prime such that $\ell\in \ZZ_p^{\times}$ is a topological generator.
 At the prime $p=2$, one may consider a more sophisticated variant of this construction: instead of finite dimensional $\FF_{\ell}$-vector spaces, one may consider the groupoid $\QF(\FF_{\ell})$ of pairs $(V,b)$ where $V$ is a finite dimensional $\FF_{\ell}$-vector space and $b$ is a non-degenerate symmetric bilinear form on $V$.
-The group completion spectrum of $\QF(\FF_{\ell})$ is known as the Grothendieck-Witt theory of $\FF_{\ell}$, denoted $\GW(\FF_{\ell})$ (cf. \Cref{sub:GWprelim} for a more detailed discussion).
+The group completion spectrum of $\QF(\FF_{\ell})$ is known as the Grothendieck-Witt theory of $\FF_{\ell}$, denoted $\GW(\FF_{\ell})$; this construction has been extensively generalized and studied in the foundational works \cite{nine-author,nine-author2, nine-author3}.
 It follows essentially from work of Friedlander that one has the following:

 \begin{thm}[Friedlander \cite{Friedlander}] Let $\ell \equiv 3,5\pmod{8}$ and let $\Sph_{K(1)}$ denote the $K(1)$-local sphere at the prime $p=2$.
 Then there is an equivalence of spectra

 \end{thm}

 Our strategy to prove \Cref{thm:main} is to model the higher semiadditive structure on $\Sph_{K(1)}$ as the effect on $K$-theory of certain explicit operations on symmetric bilinear forms.
 This will allow us to compute the operation $|BC_2|_{\Sph_{K(1)}}:\Sph_{K(1)} \to \Sph_{K(1)}$ in terms of a certain concrete map